 Welcome to Fast2eat!
 If you’re looking for easy-to-prepare, nutritious, delicious, and Fast-2-eat recipes, then you’re in the right place.

-Fat-Burning Vegetable Soup – hearty and filling vegetable soup made in the electric pressure cooker (instant Pot).
-Helps to detox and lose weight.*
+Fat-Burning Vegetable Soup – hearty and filling vegetable soup made in the electric pressure cooker (Instant Pot).
+It helps to detox and lose weight.*

-This Vegetable Soup is also known as cabbage fat-burning soup, cabbage soup, wonder soup, weight loss soup, miracle soup, weight watcher soup… whenever you’d like.
+This Vegetable Soup is also known as cabbage fat-burning soup, cabbage soup, wonder soup, weight loss soup, miracle soup, and weight watcher soup, whenever you’d like.
 There are so many names for this soup.

-This soup was rumoured, in days of old, to melt away those thighs.
-Keep in mind that specific ingredients for the soup may vary and this is my version of it.
+In days of old, this soup was rumoured to melt away those thighs.
+Remember that specific ingredients for the soup may vary, which is my version of it.

 The bottom line is that the Cabbage Soup Diet is likely to cause weight loss — but only because it severely reduces your calorie intake.
-As soon as you stop this one-week diet, you’re likely to regain the weight you lost.
+As soon as you stop this one-week diet, you’ll likely regain your lost weight.

-That’s why I prefer eating it as a weekdays dinner, not exactly following the 7 days diet but because I like it.
+That’s why I prefer eating it as a weekday dinner, not exactly following the 7-day diet but because I like it.

 - 2 Tomato - Medium

 - 500 g Cabbage - about ¼ head

 - 150 g Watercress - or spinach or kale or collard green